-In the field of vehicular networks, some works exploited contextual information to steer message propagation.
-In [17] a system for dissemination of information in an area is presented: the framework, however, does not take advantage of topological constraints of the road map to drive the dissemination and only concentrates on notifying a percentage of nodes in a circular area.
-Works targeting multicast communication in vehicular networks recently appeared in literature [9], [18], [19], [20], [5].
+In the field of vehicular networks, some works exploited contextual information to steer message propagation. moving in the opposite direction can be exploited as carriers to efficiently disseminate information to the vehicles that follow.
+Similarly, other protocols [21, 22] rely on knowledge of the vehicle's planned routes to efficiently deliver messages to the destination.
+However, these protocols address communication towards a single destination and, therefore, cannot be reused for our goals.
+In [23] a system for dissemination of information in an area is presented: the framework, however, does not take advantage of topological constraints of the road map to drive the dissemination and only concentrates on notifying a percentage of nodes in a circular area.
+Works targeting multicast communication in vehicular networks recently appeared in literature [10, 24, 25, 26, 6].
 They used different versions of scoped epidemic protocols to constrain the propagation of a message within the given area specified by the publisher.
-Other works [6], [8], [7], instead, define a notion of relevance to enable the routing layer to self-identify the areas in which the messages should be delivered.
+Similarly, in [27], the authors propose a trajectory-based approach in which vehicles decide to forward a message based on their degree of proximity to the trajectory defined within the message.
+Other work [7, 9, 8], instead, defines the notion of "relevance" to enable the routing layer to selfidentify the areas in which the messages should be delivered.
 In contrast to these approaches, our work offers a much richer semantics in which publishers and subscribers are completely decoupled as the former define the persistent area while the latter express their interests and these are matched against their route to filter out unnecessary information.